RockRobotic/rock-doc/docs/pre-processing/colorizing.md

 ## Quick Workflow

-Quick workflow is designed for fast LAS file production when the offsets and the calibration values are already stored in R1A.
-The R1A is delivered to customers fully calibrated.
+Quick workflow is designed for fast LAS file production when the offsets and the calibration values are already stored in your R1A/R2A.
+The LiDAR is delivered to customers fully calibrated.
 Therefore, the quick workflow is all that is needed 99% of the time.

 * Navigate to the project folder and double click to open the ppk.pcmp file.